manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-cryptographic-hash-function.md

 [^BR93]: **Random Oracles Are Practical: A Paradigm for Designing Efficient Protocols**, by Bellare, Mihir and Rogaway, Phillip, *in Proceedings of the 1st ACM Conference on Computer and Communications Security*, 1993, [[URL]](https://doi.org/10.1145/168588.168596)
 [^CGH98]: **The Random Oracle Methodology, Revisited**, by Ran Canetti, Oded Goldreich, Shai Halevi, *in Cryptology ePrint Archive, Report 1998/011*, 1998, [[URL]](https://eprint.iacr.org/1998/011)
 [^CLRS09]: **Introduction to Algorithms, Third Edition**, by Cormen, Thomas H. and Leiserson, Charles E. and Rivest, Ronald L. and Stein, Clifford, 2009
+[^gal]: Obviously, this could've been a "gal in the sky" or a "person in the sky," but "guy in the sky" rhymes better!
 [^KL15]: **Introduction to Modern Cryptography**, by Jonathan Katz and Yehuda Lindell, 2007
 [^KM15]: **The Random Oracle Model: A Twenty-Year Retrospective**, by Neal Koblitz and Alfred Menezes, *in Cryptology ePrint Archive, Report 2015/140*, 2015, [[URL]](https://eprint.iacr.org/2015/140)
 [^Merkle87]: **A Digital Signature Based on a Conventional Encryption Function**, by Merkle, Ralph C., *in CRYPTO '87*, 1988